pillboxer/Cosi-Fan-Tutte/Recitatives/Temerari sortite fuori.md

 <ins>*Bar 57:*</ins>

 **II7**.
-Minims in the instrumentation.
+Semibreves in the instrumentation.
 Fiordiligi has all harmony notes.

 <ins>*Bar 58:*</ins>